-Student follows directions accurately and clarifies them assertively when they are unclear.
-Student is punctual with assignments and assigned learning activities.
-Exceeds Expectations : Assumes full responsibility, is self-directed and rarely requires prompting.
-Student is punctual with written assignments and assigned learning activities.
-Satisfactory: Generally assumes responsibility, freely collaborates with instructor.
-Student is punctual with written assignments and assigned learning activities.
-Unsatisfactory : Requires close supervision and frequent prompting.
-Student is tardy with written assignments and assigned learning activities.
-2. Judgment Students will make decisions based on their level of knowledge, preparation and skills.
+skills.
 Student makes choices that are sound, integrating theoretical principles with clinical practice.
-Exceeds Expectations : Consistently identifies level of knowledge, preparation and skills.
+Exceeds Expectations: Consistently identifies level of knowledge, preparation and skills.
 Student makes choices that are sound.
 Satisfactory: Generally identifies level of knowledge, preparation and/or skills.
 Student makes sound choices.
-Unsatisfactory : Frequently does not identify level of knowledge, preparation and skills.
+Unsatisfactory: Frequently does not identify level of knowledge, preparation and skills.
 Student does not make sound choices.
 3. Initiative Students are expected to take an active part in their learning.
 It is their responsibility to evaluate this growth independently and/or with the assistance of the instructor to determine learning needs, set objectives and seek additional learning experiences to achieve learning objectives.
-Exceeds Expectations : Consistently determines learning needs, sets objectives and seeks additional learning experiences.
+Exceeds Expectations: Consistently determines learning needs, sets objectives and seeks additional learning experiences.
 Exhibits self-direction and initiates creative ideas and solutions.

-Satisfactory : Generally determines learning needs, sets objectives and seeks additional learning experiences.
-Student seeks assistance when needed.
-Unsatisfactory: Frequently lacks insight into own strengths and weaknesses and requires direct supervision.
+Satisfactory: Generally determines learning needs, sets objectives and seeks additional learning experiences.
+Student seeks assistance when needed. \\ Unsatisfactory: Frequently lacks insight into own strengths and weaknesses and requires direct supervision.
 At times, not able to assume responsibility for learning objectives.
 Often lacks the ability to determine learning needs, sets objectives.
 Student does not seek additional learning experiences.
 4. Ethics and Integrity The student will demonstrate professional behavior as defined by the ANA Code of Ethics.
 The student exhibits concern for the dignity and welfare of others by speaking and behaving respectfully.
 Honesty and integrity are displayed by demonstrating responsibility for one's own actions.
 All communication pertaining to care will be treated in a confidential manner both inside and outside the c1inical laboratory.

-Exceeds Expectations : Consistently exhibits concern for the dignity and welfare of others.
-Student ensures patient's right to confidentiality.
-Maintains forthright and honest behavior and follows the ANA Code of Ethics.
-Satisfactory : Generally displays forthright and honest behavior and follows the ANA Code of Ethics.
-Generally recognizes the importance of dignity and welfare of others.
-Safeguards patient's right to confidentiality, but sometimes uncertain about what information is confidential.
-Unsatisfactory: Disregards dignity and welfare of others.
-Careless about patient's right to confidentiality, openly discussing it in inappropriate settings.
-At times is not forthright and honest and disregards the ANA Code of Ethics.
-5. Interpersonal Relationships: Positive interpersonal relationships are essential in providing nursing care.
-Students are expected to communicate empathy and compassion while identifying and responding to patients' needs.
-Exceeds Expectations : Exceptionally skillful in forming positive interpersonal relationships with patients that reflect empathy and compassion.
-Always identifies and responds to patients' needs.
-Satisfactory: Demonstrates effective interpersonal relationships with patients which usually reflects empathy and compassion and caring.
-Generally identifies and responds to patients' needs.
-Unsatisfactory: Interactions often lack empathy and compassion.
-Own needs frequently take precedence over those of patients.
+Students will make decisions based on their level of knowledge, preparation and behavior and follows the ANA Code of Ethics.